Your feedback has been sent to our team.

 —

-This course explores research evidence that describes key influences on word reading (e.g., phonological awareness, phonics, spelling, decoding,¿&¿fluency).
-Through a series of assignments to apply knowledge, students administer and interpret assessments of word-level skills and use assessment data to plan and implement lessons.
-Students reflect on and discuss various aspects of interventions targeting the sub-component skills of word reading.
+The course begins with an overview of models of reading comprehension and research evidence that describes key influences on reading comprehension (e.g., oral language, decoding/fluency, vocabulary, text structure, and engagement/motivation).
+Through a series of assignments to apply knowledge, students administer and interpret assessments of language and reading comprehension and use assessment data to plan and implement lessons.

 —